Skip to content

 Sri Lanka

 The fort is a famous historical monument in the city of Galle.
-Portuguese explorers built it in the 16th century.
-Then it was occupied by the Dutch during the 19th century.
+Portuguese explorers built it in the 16th century, and the Dutch occupied it during the 19th century.

 Sinharaja Forest Reserve